 Over the past few decades, LIMS implementation has become a firmly established part of everyday clinical practice.
 This has significantly changed the nature of laboratory work and even the very idea of disease treatment principles.

-- Automation of routine operations
+- Automation of routine, manual, and repetitive operations

 - Minimization of human errors

 - Boosting employees’ productivity

 - Inventory tracking with no losses